Commissioner (Scottish Parliament)

-A commissioner was a legislator appointed or elected to represent a royal burgh or shire in the pre-Union Scottish Parliament and the associated Convention of the Estates.
+A commissioner was a legislator appointed or elected to represent a royal burgh or shire in the Parliament of Scotland and the associated Convention of the Estates.
 Member of Parliament (MP) and Deputy are equivalent terms in other countries.

 The Scottish Parliament (also known as the Three Estates) and the Convention of the Estates were unicameral legislatures, so commissioners sat alongside prelates (the first estate) and members of the nobility (the second estate).

 Burgh commissioners

 Burgh commissioners were the third estate, and were the longest-established and most powerful group of commissioners to parliament.
 They first attended in 1326.

 Burgh commissioners often acted and lobbied collectively, assisted by the fact that the Convention of Royal Burghs often met in association with parliamentary sessions.

 Shire commissioners

 From the 16th century, the second estate of the nobility was reorganised by the selection of shire commissioners from the lower nobility: this has been argued to have created a fourth estate.

 Each shire, stewartry or constabulary sent two shire commissioners to parliament, with the exception of the small shires of Clackmannan and Kinross which only sent one.
 However, each shire had only one vote, meaning that the two commissioners had to cooperate and compromise with each other.
 They appear to have possessed plena potestas, and were not necessarily required to consult their electorates.

 Early shire commissioners were lesser barons, with the earliest recorded shire election being on 31 January 1596, in Aberdeenshire.

 The powers of the shire commissioners greatly expanded over time, especially with the long-term decline in power of the prelates.
 In 1640, the Covenanters abolished the episcopates, and each shire commissioner was given their own vote.
 This arrangement continued upon the Restoration of the Episcopates in 1662.